FinTech

 India has the world’s largest population, a sizeable percentage of whom have limited, or no access to banking services.
 Governmental reforms, demographic changes and technological uptake have driven digital adoption across sectors.

-Over the last few years, India’s start-up ecosystem has grown in tandem, seeing over hald a billion dollars in investments.
-Banks and financial institutions have started to leverage the ‘Fintech boom’, together with the maturing start-up ecosystem, to create produvts and services for a largely underserved population.
+Over the last few years, India’s start-up ecosystem has grown in tandem, seeing over held a billion dollars in investments.
+Banks and financial institutions have started to leverage the ‘Fintech Boom’, together with the maturing start-up ecosystem, to create products and services for a largely underserved population.
 This has led to a rise in corporate R&D programmes, championed by the likes of Barclays and SwissRe.
 These institutions are starting to see active support from the government and regulatory bodies, resulting in start-ups across the spectrum – generation payments, P2P lending, Blockchain, bank in a box and security.